JoanCermeno/API_pais_estado_ciudad/README.md

 before of start the application.
 Import in your client mysql a new databases called "world". or if you are using Lampp or Xampp Go to <a>/opt/lampp/bin/mariadb</a> this for linux. on windows  you executed xampp and in the CLI type this...

-`source > seed/world.sql`
+`source > world.sql`
-note: run that in you root directory proyect... await. this sql insert all tables and data nesesary...
+note: you must specify the path of the sql file. await. this sql insert all tables and data nesesary...

 to download the project dependencies, then execute the